shueppin/AutoCrafter-Datapack/README.md

 function autocrafter:crafting/functions/material_1/craft_item_with_1_material
 ```

-*Note for recipes using items from mods*
+*Note for crafting recipes using items from mods*
 Instead of the `minecraft:` in front of the item names the name of the mod should be added instead: `modname:input_item_#`

 <br/>